Slight warm up for the weekend

 Highs right around average this time of year

-FRIDAY: Some clouds for the evening as the wind subsides.
-A chilly night for Friday night football as temperatures will be falling into the 50s.
-Adding some clouds late in the evening into the overnight with overnight lows in the low to mid 40s.
-Into the 30s for the Alleghenies.
-Areas of patchy fog late for our West Virginia locations.

-SATURDAY: A mix of sun and clouds to start the day, cool and crisp with temperatures rising into the 50s.
-Patchy fog early for our West Virginia locations.
-Decreasing clouds for the afternoon as we will have plenty of sunshine late in the day.
+SATURDAY: A mix of sun and clouds for the afternoon.
 A beautiful day that will be comfortable with highs in the low to mid 70s.
 A milder evening with temperatures falling into the 60s.
 Some clouds in the evening and overnight with an isolated shower.
 Cool overnight with lows in the low to mid 50s.

 SUNDAY: Plenty of clouds to start the day and pleasant with temperatures rising into the 60s.
 More clouds than sun into the afternoon with an approaching cold front that will bring scattered showers and storms for the afternoon.
 Warm with highs in the mid to upper 70s.
 Breezy in the afternoon.
 Any rain departs by just after sunset as temperatures fall into the 60s.
 Some clouds for the evening and overnight.
 Cool and crisp with overnight lows in the low to mid 50s.